pauldlynch/eqguide/guides/crescent-reach/index.md

 You appear in the Dragon's Grove, with a Tome of the Hero's Journey on your cursor, as well as getting a special AA to summon it if destroyed.
 If you click it in your inventory, you will be pointed to Emissary Tinnvin and the Serpent Seeker's Charm of Lore quest.
 In your inventory is a guild summons, which you should read.

 Pick up the quest from Tinnvin, then head down the path to the guildmasters.
 Hand in your guild note for a newbie tunic, then continue into the city.
-Initiate Dakkan is more or less straight ahead, but the exit to The Hollow.
+Initiate Dakkan is more or less straight ahead, by the exit to The Hollow.
 Pick up three quests from him, then head over to Innkeeper Falthus.
 You can use the Find window (ctrl-f) if you wish.
 Take one quest from him, which sends you to Council Aide Mystrana.
-She is upstairs, so find the lift - clicking the button next to it will call the lift.
+She is upstairs, so find the lift - clicking the button next to it will call the lift, and clicking again will send you up.
 It's probably best to use find for her, but it won't work until you are on the right level.
 Hand her the note, and take her quest, which sends you back downstairs again.
-Again, take the quest from Librarian Hemfar, and explore upstairs in the library to complete it.
+Again, take the quest from Librarian Hemfar, and explore upstairs in the library to complete it; you should pick up the book from the table and hand it to the Librarian (this may not be obvious from the quest text).
 You should now receive a message telling you to head back to Mystrana, and take a new quest from her.

 Find the bank while you are there, and take out your extra backpack.

 Now find the other lift platform; the book you have been sent to find is on top of a box to your left in the rats and bats room.
 The reward from this is enough experience to hit level 2, plus a cloak.
-This also complete the first achievement in the Hero's Journey.
+This also complete the first achievement in the [Hero's Journey](/eqguide/guides/heros-journey).

 You can do the next quests in several ways; but go back down to the council level.
-Start with Mystrana again, who sends you to speak to all the council members.
+Start with Mystrana again, who sends you to speak to all the council members; they are on a raised platform, but you can run up the sides (even though it may not look as if you can).
 The first one you speak to will give you "[Prove Your Worth](http://everquest.allakhazam.com/db/quest.html?quest=3675)", which you must complete before you can take the others.
 I would normally prefer to skip these, as there is a lot of running around involved, but they are part of the Hero's Journey.

 - [Heshyrr's Wisdom](http://everquest.allakhazam.com/db/quest.html?quest=3673)
 - [Ithakis' Challenge](http://everquest.allakhazam.com/db/quest.html?quest=3925)